trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 ## Cognitive Synergy

-### Between MOSES and Hyperon
+### Cognitive Synergy between MOSES and Hyperon

+#### How can Hyperon helps MOSES?
-First we can ask, how can MOSES be helped by Hyperon?
-To begin simply, any hyperparameters controlling MOSES, such as for instance the portion of evaluations that should be allocated to search any particular deme, can be tuned by Hyperon.

-Second, the biggest help would probably go to the optimization phase.
+How can MOSES be helped by Hyperon?
+First, any hyperparameters controlling MOSES, such as for instance the portion of evaluations that should be allocated to search any particular deme, can be tuned by Hyperon.
+Second, a big help would probably go to the optimization phase.
 This is after all where most of the computational resources are going to be spent.
-Selecting the right optimization algorithm for the right problem is an example, though probably falls under the hyperparameter tuning aspect described above.
+Selecting the right optimization algorithm for the right problem is an example, though may fall under the hyperparameter tuning aspect mentioned above.
 If the optimization algorithm is EDA-based, then a very important avenue for help is in modelling the fitness landscape.
-This is not an easy thing to do and requires for instance the ability to properly balance exploration and exploitation, which some components of Hyperon are (or will be) excellent at, such as reasoning and planning under uncertainty using PLN.
+This is not an easy thing to do and requires for instance the ability to properly balance exploration and exploitation, which some components of Hyperon are (or will be) excellent at, such as reasoning and planning under uncertainty using PLN (thanks to its ability to consider both strength and confidence in a truth value).
 There is also the problem of transfering knowledge across demes, and ultimately across problems as well.
-For instance all the wisdom accumulated to effectively sample a deme should not be thrown away when a new deme is created.
+For instance ideally the wisdom accumulated to effectively sample a deme should not be thrown away when a new deme is created.

 So how to concretely achieve that?
 The precise answer needs research and development, but some directions can be provided.
-The main idea would be to formulate in logic, PLN or whichever is adequate, the relationships between problems and various aspects of MOSES.
-For instance in the context of hyperparameter tuning, a formulation provided may look like
+The main idea would be to formulate in logic, PLN or whichever logic is adequate, the relationships between problems and various aspects of MOSES.
+For instance in the context of hyperparameter tuning, such formulation may look like

 *if problem π has property p, then hyperparameter f should be within range r to achieve greater than average performance with probably ρ*

-Then given many of such statements, a planner would be able to set the hyperparameters before launching MOSES on a particular problem.
+Then given such statements, a planner would be able to set the hyperparameters before launching MOSES on a particular problem.

 The same idea would apply to finer aspects of MOSES, such as the